valhalla/valhalla-docs/isochrones/api-reference.md

 There is an option to name your isochrone request by appending `&id=`.
 The `id` is returned with the response so you can match it to your corresponding request.

-When using the Mapzen Isochrone service, there are limits on the number of requests, locations, and other parameters.
-See the [Mapzen developer overview](https://mapzen.com/documentation/overview/#mapzen-isochrone) for more on rate limits.
-Note that you must append your own [API key](https://mapzen.com/developers) to the URL, following `&api_key=` at the end.
+The Mapzen Isochrone service requires an API key and there are limits on the number of requests, locations, and other parameters.
+In a request, you must append your own [API key](https://mapzen.com/developers) to the URL, following `&api_key=` at the end.
+See the [Mapzen developer overview](https://mapzen.com/documentation/overview/#mapzen-isochrone) for more on API keys and rate limits.

 ### Location parameters